 Pricing and Support

-XoomServer’s single website plans are affordable albeit slightly expensive that some of the top competitors.
-Its multi-website plans although not too pocket-friendly, I believe are justified for some of it plans.
+XoomServer’s single website plans are affordable albeit slightly more expensive than some of the top competitors.
+Its multi-website plans, although not too pocket-friendly, I believe are justified for some of its features.
 That’s because they are sort of treated like VPS with dedicated RAM.

-You can’t pay month to month despite the display of monthly prices on its website.
-It only offers annual, biennial, and triennial subscription periods.
-This might be a gripe for many people, but it has a seven day money back guarantee which might help to mitigate your risk if it doesn’t live up to your expectations.
+You can’t pay month-to-month, despite the display of monthly prices on its website.
+It only offers annual, biennial, and triennial subscription periods, which could be a gripe for many people, but it has a seven-day money-back guarantee, which might help to mitigate your risk if it doesn’t live up to your expectations.

-The company takes payment through PayPal and credit/debit cards from MasterCard, Visa, Maestro, and American Express.
+The company takes payment through PayPal and credit/debit cards, including MasterCard, Visa, Maestro, and American Express.

-XoomServer provides customers with U.S.A, U.K, India, and Bangladesh phone numbers for support.
-You can also reach out through live chat, email, and ticket.
+XoomServer provides customers with U.S., U.K, India, and Bangladesh phone numbers for support.
+You can also reach out through live chat, email, and ticketing system.
 Although there is a knowledge base section, it doesn’t have tutorials on managing hosting accounts.

 I needed clarification on a few issues and had to reach out through email.
-I received a response a few days later.
+Unfortunately, it took a few days until I received a response.